Sea cucumber: Scientific history and naming

 One of the oldest scientific texts concerning sea cucumbers dates back to Aristotle, in his Parts of Animals (around 343 BC): he names an animal "holothurion" without describing it, but classifies it among the animals lacking sensation (along with sponges and "sea lungs", apparently corresponding to tunicates); this name would later be retained and used to refer to sea cucumbers, though there is no definitive proof that this was the animal the Philosopher meant.

 Today, the word "Holothurian" is often used, although it is considered wrong as it would refer mostly to the genus Holothuria rather than to the whole class of Holothurioidea, which should rather be called in English "Holothuroids".

-In the East, medical or zoological treatises mention sea cucumbers as early as the 8th century, notably the Kojiki in China (712), then the Wamyō ruijushō in Japan (934), initiating a long tradition of excellent representations of these animals in Chinese and Japanese treatises.
+In the East, medical or zoological treatises mention sea cucumbers as early as the 8th century, notably the Kojiki (712) and Wamyō ruijushō (934) in Japan, initiating a long tradition of excellent representations of these animals in Japanese and Chinese treatises.

 Western scientists began to take renewed interest in echinoderms during the Renaissance, and Pierre Belon in 1553 was the first to propose a link between them and starfish and sea urchins.
 The first unambiguous use of this term to name a sea cucumber, accompanied by an illustration, is found in the Libri de Piscibus Marinis by Guillaume Rondelet, published in 1554 (although he describes two species, the second being an ascidian, and he wrongly separates the "vit de mer").
 He noted that these beings "are of a middle nature between plants and animals".

 Real progress came during the Age of Enlightenment: in 1751, an article titled "Holothurie" was written for the Encyclopédie, based on the commentaries of Aristotle and Rondelet, but their taxonomic position (and even their description) remained unclear: